Etejerina/a-walk-in-python/day_3.md

 ## Numeric Types

-Numeric typoes in general are pretty much self explanatory.
+Numeric types in general are pretty much self explanatory.

 That's why I will show you some examples.